vidhik2002/Music.py/README.md

-# Music.js
+# Music.py
-A Music Bot with basic commands!
+A Music Bot with basic commands made using python!

 ### Commands